 Choose light beer over regular (110 calories vs. 150 calories in 12 ounces).

-The damage from a bowl of chili can easily hit 500 calories with the wrong recipe.
+You could get 500 calories in a bowl, depending on the recipe.
 The same goes for other meaty stews, which are often loaded with fatty beef or sausage and topped with gobs of cheese.
-Yet, chili and stew can be nutritional superstars when made right.
+Yet, chili and stew can be good choices when made right.
 Use small portions of lean meat, plenty of beans, vegetables, and spices, and just a sprinkle of low-fat cheese.
 In restaurants, check the calorie count before ordering.

 Cream Soups and Hearty Stews

-October brings bowls of candy bars at the office -- and tempting bags of candy at home awaiting trick-or-treaters.
-It's easy to get enticed by those bite-size candies.
+October brings bags of candy home to await trick-or-treaters.
+It's easy to get bewitched by those bite-size candies.
 But few of us can have just one.
-Tips:

 Stash sweets out of sight.